All Products

 • The OPTIMIZE statement locks the target table.
 Run it during off-peak hours.

-• After you delete data files, storage release takes some time.
+• After deleting data files, storage release takes some time.

-• After you delete data files, ApsaraDB RDS unlocks the instance in approximately 5 minutes.
+• After deleting data files, ApsaraDB RDS unlocks the instance in approximately 5 minutes.

 Solutions